pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       For example, `pywbem_*` returns classes whose name begins with `PyWBEM_`, `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.

-      Output is in table format if table output specified.
-Otherwise it is in the form <namespace>:<classname>

       In the output, the classes will formatted as defined by the --output- format general option if it specifies table output.
 Otherwise the classes